smilee/read/2020/coders-at-work.md

 Building flexibility into his code for future changes, Crockford still believes that code cleanup should happen every seventh sprint.
 With JavaScript and its soft objects, adapting objects to fit one's purpose is straightforward, although it does come with its risks.
 He hasn't figured out how to do unit tests in JavaScript yet but believes the best ways to test products are: (1) to have testers help developers rather than rat out developers, (2) visit customers, and hear their voices.

 Crockford believes that everyone should learn to program and would like more people to learn from the history of programming languages, which progressed in the following order: machine codes, symbolic assembly languages, high-level languages, structured programming, and object-oriented programming.
 He stresses the importance of thinking in different programming languages and finds it unfortunate that he missed some chances to do that.
 His advice for aspiring programmers is: learn to read and write.

+# Questions
+- Why did Crockford invent JSON?
+- How should JavaScript improve, according to Crockford?
+- Why is code reading essential?
+- Why is it important for code to be readable?
+- What does Crockford recommend people learning to program?

+# Reflections
+It would be beneficial to take a course on programming languages and learn to subset JavaScript to use.